 Each HTTP request follows a series of steps before it is successfully completed or a ‘200 ok’ response is given.
 A Waterfall chart is a visual representation of the amount of time taken to complete each step, for every HTTP request.

 Pingdom’s waterfall chart divides each HTTP request into the following steps:

-- DNS: time taken to look up the Domain Name Server and find the IP address corresponding your site’s domain name
+- DNS: Time taken to look up the Domain Name Server and find the IP address corresponding to your site’s domain name

 - SSL: the amount of time taken to complete an SSL/TLS handshake